Kids II, Inc.

-Kids 2, Inc., doing business online as Kids2, is an American infant and toddler toy and product manufacturer based in Atlanta, Georgia.
-The company designs, manufactures and markets Bright Starts, Baby Einstein, and Ingenuity brand products.
-Kids 2 has international affiliate operation locations in Australia, Canada, Europe, China, Hong Kong, Japan, and Mexico.
-In 2013, Kids II had more than 400 products under its brands.
+Kids2, Inc., doing business online as Kids2, is a global infant, baby, and toddler toy and gear manufacturer headquartered in Atlanta, Georgia.
+The company's brand portfolio includes Bright Starts, Baby Einstein, Ingenuity, and SwaddleMe by Ingenuity.
+Kids2 spans globally with more than 12 offices, including a fully owned and operated factory, on four continents, serving customers in more than 90 countries.
+In 2026, Kids2 has more than 500 products under its brands.

 Ryan Gunnigle is the company's CEO.

+Brands

+Kids2 manages several distinct consumer brands targeted at different family needs within the infant, baby and toddler categories.
+Bright Starts focuses on toys and gear emphasizing sensory exploration and early movement, including play gyms, bouncers, and activity toys for home use.
+Ingenuity centers on baby gear such as rockers, swings, seats, and feeding products designed for everyday routines.
+In 2013, Kids2 also acquired Baby Einstein, expanding its presence into educational toys and media-based learning products.

 History

 The company was originally named Pansy Ellen Products, and was founded in 1969 primarily as an infant bath and toy manufacturer.
 In 1992, the company debuted its products in Toys "R" Us stores.
-The company re-branded in 1993 and changed its name to Kids II, Inc. Kids II began licensing for Disney in 1999.
+The company re-branded in 1993 and changed its name to Kids II, Inc. Kids2 began licensing for Disney in 1999.